luisdnsantos/awesome-computer-graphics/README.md

 The Awesome CG List!
 A collection of various resources to learn computer graphics, including books, tutorials, online courses, and more.
 Name a CG topic, chances are this list contains some stuff about it (if not, it is just a matter of time!).

 ### What is this "computer graphics" stuff?
-Computer Graphics is a sub-field of computer science, that studies how to create images through computers, sometimes in the most efficient way possible.
+Computer Graphics is a sub-field of computer science, that studies how to create images through computers, like games, movies and image editing.

 ## Contents